King Air 350 vs PC-12: Twin Turboprop Showdown

 Performance and Speed Comparison

-The PC-12 NG cruises at 285 knots at FL280, about 25 knots slower than the King Air.
-Maximum range extends to 1,800 nautical miles thanks to superior fuel efficiency.
-Initial climb rate exceeds 1,900 feet per minute—faster than the King Air.
+The PC-12 NG cruises at 285 knots at FL280, roughly 25 knots slower than the King Air.
+That difference matters less than you might think on typical missions.
+Maximum range extends to 1,800 nautical miles thanks to superior fuel efficiency, so you’re trading some speed for significantly more legs.
+The initial climb rate exceeds 1,900 feet per minute, actually faster than the King Air.
 Service ceiling reaches 30,000 feet.
 Takeoff distance is 2,485 feet, landing requires 2,270 feet.
-The single engine produces 1,200 shaft horsepower driving a five-blade propeller.
+The single engine produces 1,200 shaft horsepower driving a five-blade propeller that’s remarkably quiet.

 Cabin Space and Passenger Comfort

 The King Air 350’s cabin measures 19.5 feet long, 4.5 feet wide, and 4.8 feet tall.
-Typical configurations seat 8-9 passengers in executive layouts.
-High-density seating accommodates 11 passengers.
+Typical configurations seat 8-9 passengers in executive layouts, though high-density seating accommodates 11.
 The flat floor and stand-up cabin appeal to passengers on longer flights.
 Baggage capacity reaches 65 cubic feet with external storage.
-The environmental system maintains sea-level pressure up to 10,000 feet.
+The environmental system maintains sea-level pressure up to 10,000 feet, which your passengers will appreciate without knowing exactly why they feel better.

-The PC-12 NG cabin is 17 feet long, 5 feet wide, and 4.75 feet tall—slightly wider but shorter than the King Air.
+The PC-12 NG cabin runs 17 feet long, 5 feet wide, and 4.75 feet tall.
+Slightly wider but shorter than the King Air.
 Standard seating is 6-8 passengers with executive interiors.
 The flat floor allows easy movement.
 Baggage space totals 40 cubic feet internally plus external compartments.
-The cabin altitude remains at 8,000 feet when flying at 30,000 feet.
-Large cargo door enables medevac and cargo configurations quickly.
+Cabin altitude remains at 8,000 feet when flying at 30,000 feet.
+That large cargo door enables medevac and cargo configurations quickly, which is why you see so many PC-12s in air ambulance service.

 Safety and Redundancy Considerations

-The King Air’s twin engines provide redundancy—engine failure allows continued flight to a suitable airport.
+Probably should have led with this, honestly, because it’s what most people want to discuss.
+The King Air’s twin engines provide redundancy.
+An engine failure allows continued flight to a suitable airport.
 Single-engine service ceiling exceeds 20,000 feet.
 Pilots train extensively for engine-out procedures.
 The aircraft meets Part 23 twin-engine certification standards.
 Historically, the King Air has an excellent safety record when properly operated and maintained.

-The PC-12’s single engine eliminates engine-out training requirements but removes redundancy.
+The PC-12’s single engine eliminates engine-out training requirements but removes that redundancy.
 Engine failures require immediate emergency landings.
 However, the PT6 turbine engine has proven exceptionally reliable with in-flight shutdown rates below 1 per 100,000 hours.
-Most PC-12 engine events result from fuel system issues, not engine mechanical failures.
-The single-engine simplicity reduces maintenance complexity and cost substantially.
+Most PC-12 engine events result from fuel system issues, not mechanical engine failures.
+The single-engine simplicity reduces maintenance complexity substantially.
+That’s what makes this debate so interesting to those of us who follow aviation safety statistics.

 Operating Cost Analysis

+Here’s where the spreadsheets get interesting.
 The King Air 350 burns approximately 120 gallons per hour total fuel flow in cruise.
 At $6 per gallon Jet A, fuel costs run $720 per hour.
 Adding maintenance, engine reserves, insurance, and crew costs brings total operating expenses to $1,800-$2,200 per hour.
 Annual inspections cost $40,000-$60,000.
-The dual engines double maintenance costs compared to singles.
+Those dual engines double maintenance costs compared to singles.

 Operational Flexibility